CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 If you don’t need the removed value, you can use the ``del`` operator:

-.. index:: del operator, operator!del
+.. index:: del operator, operator;del

 .. activecode:: lists12